 1. When a baby is found to be bottom first with their feet near their head, this is called frank breech.

-2. When a baby is found to be bottom first with their legs crossed (imagine a baby sitting upright with their legs Indian style), this is called complete breech.
+2. When a baby is found to be bottom first with their legs crossed, like the seated position, this is called complete breech.

 3. When a baby is found to have one or both feet in position to be born first, this is called a footling breech.